CryoByte33/steam-deck-utilities/README.md

 # CryoUtilities
 Scripts and utilities to enhance the Steam Deck experience, particularly performance.

-**Note:** Immediate TRIM in microSDs is currently disabled because of Valve's statement here: https://www.theverge.com/23415294/valve-steam-deck-microsd-card-slow-download-speed-fix-how-to
+## Update
+As of the news of SteamOS 3.4 containing TRIM support, the script has been updated.
+**If you are on SteamOS lower than 3.4**, you will still get an option to enable my TRIM-on schedule.
+**If you are on SteamOS 3.4 or higher**, my automatic TRIM will be disabled automatically.

-TRIM will still be run on /home in the meantime!
+**Immediate TRIM is still an option and runs on /home only**

 **Current Functionality:**
 * Swap File Resizer
 * Swappiness Changer
-* Enable/Disable TRIM
+* Enable/Disable TRIM on schedule (SteamOS versions lower than 3.4 ONLY)
 * Immediately run TRIM on all mounted volumes

 Look below for common questions and answers, or go check out my [YouTube Channel](https://www.youtube.com/channel/UCJ2wc4hCWI8bEki48Zv45fQ) for examples on how to use this and what performance you can expect.